La Scala Salad & Dressing

 Here is my version of the recipe I hope you all enjoy.

-This recipe makes enough for 4 people.
+This recipe makes enough for 4 people for an entrée salad.

 You will need: